guangxush/LearnEng/Dictation/README.md

 181. According to the polls(民意调查), Obama and Romney are still neck and neck(并驾齐驱).
 Romney has a very strong lead among white voters.

 182. What is it all about?
-This is really a guide to have to become world-class in just about anything in 6 months or less.
+This is really(actually) a guide(manual) to how to become world-class(outstanding) in just about(nearly/almost) anything in 6 months or less.

+183. There is a lot more demand for people who wanna just improve themselves than anyone would have guessed.